The hunt for alcohol or drug misuse treatment near Coombe Dingle can be confusing. But our companion guide can lend a hand...

 (ii) Mistaking a couple of early successful milestones for a complete and lasting recovery.

 (iii) The risk of relapsing due to improper preparation for, or misreading of, trigger events which present themselves after the rehab has been completed.

 What If Rehab Coombe Dingle Doesn't Work?

-(i) You didn't follow through actively, on your relapse prevention plan, compiled during treatment.
+(i) You didn't follow through on aftercare supports provided.

-Make yourself less vulnerable to these events by:
+Help yourself to safeguard against these circumstances by:

 (i) Whilst still in treatment, actively engaging in aftercare planning, and actively following through on the supports given, to make sure you stay on track in sobriety.

 (ii) Continuing with the therapy as part of your aftercare and taking action on the support and help offered; trigger scenarios will inevitably happen, it is a case of when and not if.

 We find that people who tend to relapse will have unfortunately neglected these aspects of aftercare.

 I Don't Have Any Support Or Family Members: Is Recovery Possible?